Skip to main content

 Treatment includes exercise

-"We encourage our patients with juvenile arthritis to be active," Bohnsack says.
-The goal of therapy is to restore the child to a healthy state exercise helps strengthen muscles and improves joint range.
+Patients with juvenile arthritis are encouraged to be active.
+The goal of therapy is to restore the child to a healthy state with exercise to help strengthen muscles and improves joint range.
 Treatment has advanced considerably in the last 30 years, and many affected children can live symptom-free, although this may require medical treatment.

 The prognosis is improving